Italy fails to qualify for World Cup after draw with Sweden

 Italy had a penalty appeal of its own waved off by referee Antonio Mateu Lahoz when Marco Parolo was tripped from behind by Ludwig Augsustinsson.

-But the Azzurri struggled to carve out clear chances against a solid Sweden side, and really tested goalkeeper Robin Olsen only once.
+But the Azzurri struggled to carve out clear chances against a solid Sweden side, and of their six shots on target, only one really tested goalkeeper Robin Olsen.

+"We all need to look within and find a way to bounce back," defender Giorgio Chiellini said.
+"We need to get back to the level we deserve to be at."

 This will be only the second World Cup missed by Italy.
 The first was in 1958.